-Refills on mail order prescriptions.
+Refills on mail-order prescriptions

 For refills of your drugs, you have the option to sign up for an automatic refill program.
 Under this program we will start to process your next refill automatically when our records show you should be close to running out of your drug.
 The pharmacy will contact you prior to shipping each refill to make sure you need more medication, and you can cancel scheduled refills if you have enough of your medication or if your medication has changed.

-If you choose not to use our auto-refill program but still want the mail-order pharmacy to send you your prescription, please contact your pharmacy 21days before your current prescription will run out.
+If you choose not to use our auto-refill program but still want the mail-order pharmacy to send you your prescription, please contact your pharmacy 21 days before your current prescription will run out.
 This will ensure your order is shipped to you in time.

-To opt out of our program that automatically prepares mail order refills, please contact our mail order pharmacy directly.
-For further information please contact your Customer Experience Team at 1-877-374-7993 (TTY users should call 711), October 1 - March 31, 8AM - 8PM Central, 7 days a week; April 1 - September 30, 8AM - 8PM Central, Monday through Friday.
+To opt out of our program that automatically prepares mail order refills, please contact your Customer Experience Team at 1-877-374-7993 (TTY users should call 711.), October 1 - March 31, 8AM - 8PM Central, 7 days a week; April 1 - September 30, 8AM - 8PM Central, Monday through Friday.